Jaclenga/Jaclenga.github.io/_tabs/about.md

 Hi!
 I'm Jack, an aspiring security engineer studying at Carnegie Mellon University.

 ---
 # Experience

 **Technical Intern** - *Northrop Grumman* \
 *May 2023 - Present*
-- Used NetApp Ontap 9 to manage stored data
+- Wrote various Python + Ansible scripts for data parsing, digital asset management, and other engineering tasks
+- Automated software downloads with Powershell
+- Engaged in daily Scrum meetings with the software engineering team
 - Shadowed DevOps engineers performing various tasks, including systems troubleshooting
-- Introduced design software Figma to several engineers, who now use it regularly
+- Introduced design software Figma to several engineers, who now use the tool regularly
-- Used PuTTY to configure switch + VLANs
 - Used Microsoft 360 tools (Powerpoint, Excel, Visio) to develop documentation for the setup of various hardware + software

 **Director of Marketing** - *Physics for the Planet* \